In March 2020, we invited artist and 2013-14 OSE alumnus Matthew de Kersaint Giraudeau to be the recipient of OSE’s 2020 Alumni Commission.

-What kind of language games are played online?
-The internet has become central to the way we communicate, but our online experience is shaped by an economic model in which attention is the primary commodity.
-Over three seminars, Matthew will explore how artists can interrupt the language game constructed by the attention economy and create different kinds of encounters.
-Through these seminars, Matthew will work with the current OSE Associates to develop their online research into performativity, broadcast models, status relationships and negative emotions which will feed into a series of digital artworks.
+What kind of language games are played out in art and politics; online and in physical space?
+Certain words and gestures become loaded with meaning and performative power in times of crisis, as the recent example of the coronavirus pandemic has shown.
+Over three seminars, Matthew explored how artists can interrupt the language games played in a variety of public forums, and how we might create different kinds of encounters.
+Through these seminars, Matthew worked with the OSE Associates to develop their online research into performativity, broadcast models, status relationships and negative emotions, which became a series of digital artworks.

-This commission will build on ideas first developed in ‘Interruptions’, a research project by Matthew de Kersaint Giraudeau & Sam Mercer that ran from 2015 to 2017, under the umbrella of The Bad Vibes Club.
-The Bad Vibes Club was started by Matthew de Kersaint Giraudeau while at OSE in 2014, and took the form of reading groups and lecture series around the broad theme of negative ethics.
+This commission extends and develops ideas that first appeared in ‘Interruptions’, a research project by Matthew de Kersaint Giraudeau & Sam Mercer that ran from 2015 to 2017, under the umbrella of The Bad Vibes Club.
+The Bad Vibes Club is a forum for research into negative states, started by Matthew de Kersaint Giraudeau while at OSE in 2014.

 About the artist